Design & Technology September 15, 2014

 A good example of B2B personalization is office and consumable manufacturer Avery Dennison’s approach to online sales.

-Avery researched what it felt the thirty largest business clients should be, based on a combination of known sales and intuition, including company size and the propensity to use merchandize similar to what Avery offers.
+Avery researched what it felt the thirty largest business clients should be, based on a combination of known sales and intuition, including company size and the propensity to use merchandise similar to what Avery offers.
 The thirty companies, along with the various domains they operate under, were then tagged and tracked in a test campaign.

-Tagging enables Avery to know when visitors from these companies enter the site, and tracks the pages and template files they look at.
+Tagging enables Avery to know when visitors from these companies enter the site and tracks the pages and template files they look at.
 The consumption patterns also allow Avery to determine ancillary products that might be of use to those visitors.
 All of this information is fed to its salespeople to help initiate conversation.

 The information also influences the content these visitors see.
 Avery’s technology enables it to identify visitor characteristics nearly instantly, and to serve up content or ads that reflect the visitor’s industry.
 Avery used field surveys to understand how its products were used and to generate story-based sales material.